JonKing93/JonKing93/README.md

-### About Me
+# About Me
-I'm a climate researcher and data scientist at the University of Arizona.
-My research focuses on paleoclimate data assimilation.
-I'm the author and developer of DASH, a Matlab package for paleoclimate data assimilation workflow, as well as other climate-related projects.
-My interests also include teaching data science skills for researchers, and supporting open science.
+I'm a Mendenhall postdoc at the USGS, where I'm currently developing tools for postfire debris-flow hazard assessments.
+Previously, I completed a doctorate in climatology at the University of Arizona, where I specialized in paleoclimate data assimilation.
+I'm the author of several geoscientific software libraries - these include the USGS's [pfdf](https://ghsc.code-pages.usgs.gov/lhp/pfdf/) and [wildcat](https://ghsc.code-pages.usgs.gov/lhp/wildcat/) packages, as well as the [DASH](https://github.com/JonKing93/DASH) Matlab toolbox.
+I'm interested in natural hazards, climate change, and supporting open science.
 Check out [my website](https://jonking93.github.io) for more details about my work.

-### Suggested Repositories
+## Suggested Repositories
-Here are some of my most popular repositories
+Here are some of my most popular repositories:

+**Python / Postfire Debris flows**
+* [pfdf](https://ghsc.code-pages.usgs.gov/lhp/pfdf/): A Python library to support postfire debris-flow hazard assessments and research
+* [wildcat](https://ghsc.code-pages.usgs.gov/lhp/pfdf/): Command line tool to assess and map postfire debris-flow hazards

+**Matlab / Climate Science**
-* [DASH](https://github.com/JonKing93/DASH): A Matlab package for paleoclimate data assimilation workflow.
-You can find documentation on the [DASH Website](https://jonking93.github.io/DASH).
+* [DASH](https://github.com/JonKing93/DASH): A Matlab toolbox for paleoclimate data assimilation workflow.
 * [pdsi](https://github.com/JonKing93/pdsi): A Matlab package to compute the Palmer Drought Severity Index for instrumental and/or climate model data.

-* [Github-Tutorial-Workshop](https://github.com/JonKing93/Github-Tutorial-Workshop): Check out [the workshop website](https://JonKing93.github.io/Github-Tutorial-Workshop/workshop/welcome) for a tutorial designed to introduce scientists and researchers to Github.

 * [scaleColorMap](https://github.com/JonKing93/scaleColorMap): A Matlab utility that scales colorbars when plotting divergent datasets.